Theory of Andreev Blockade in a Double Quantum Dot with a Superconducting Lead

 We model a single superconducting lead with a quasiparticle density (a gapless superconductor) using a two-lead model, following Ref.~\cite{Su2017}.
 The first virtual lead describes Cooper pair tunneling, and we model its effect on the adjacent quantum dot using Eq.~\eqref{eq:H1}.
 The second virtual lead describes single particle transport into the superconductor, and is modeled as a normal metal with a variable density of states.
 The tunneling of single electrons between the quantum dot and the second virtual lead is assumed to be an incoherent process, which we model at the master equation level.

 Let us now consider transport in the (normal lead)-(double quantum dot)-(gapless superconducting lead) setup.
+The subgap density of states (soft gap) is very common in experiments~\cite{Su2017}.
 Naively, we expect that transport can occur either through Andreev reflection or through normal single-particle transport and hence we can find the total current by adding up the two contributions (i.e. superimposing Figs.~\ref{fig:money}(a) and (b)).
 Transport calculations (Fig.~\ref{fig:qp}(a)) are largely consistent with this notion, for example the upper right charge degeneracy point is no longer blockaded, and the triangles are doubled at each degeneracy point.

-There is also a new feature: transport is allowed in the bottom right corner that was blockaded both in Andreev and Pauli cases.
+However, there is also a qualitatively new feature: transport is allowed in the bottom right corner that was blockaded both in Andreev and Pauli cases.
 The single electron tunneling processes opens a pathway for clearing the inter-dot triplet state as illustrated in Fig.~\ref{fig:qp}(b).
-Due to the finite density of states near the chemical potential spin-up Andreev bound state can leak out into the lead.
+The presence of the finite density of states near the chemical potential breaks the blockade by allowing spin-up Andreev bound state to leak out into the lead.

 The zero- and finite-temperature charge stability diagrams for the case in which both leads are gapless superconductors are depicted in Figs.~\ref{fig:qp}(c) and (d).
 The interplay of normal and Andreev transport results in an intermediate charge stability diagram with current at all four charge degeneracy points.
 At zero temperature, the charge stability diagrams with two gapless superconducting leads Fig.~\ref{fig:qp}(c) and two normal metal leads Fig.~\ref{fig:money}(a) are clearly distinguishable.
 At finite temperature the distinction becomes blurred and in general no strong blockade of either kind is observed.
 The bottom right degeneracy point still shows lower current than the other three.
 Fig.\ref{fig:qp}(d) closely matches recent data on double quantum dots with two gapless superconducting leads~\cite{Su2017}, where this regime has been interpreted as Pauli blockade based on blockade lifting due to spin-orbit interaction observed at finite field.